 Preservation

-We partner with local governments, nonprofit developers, and tenant advocates across the state to identify at-risk properties and develop targeted strategies to preserve affordability.
-Our work ensures that vulnerable residents, including seniors, families, and people with special needs, can remain in safe, stable housing.
+Research by the Partnership annually documents California’s severe housing shortage, and demonstrates the importance of preserving existing affordable properties that are real people’s homes and typically cost at least a third less to acquire and rehabilitate than to replace.
+The California Housing Partnership partners with tenant advocates, legal services attorneys, local governments and nonprofit housing providers across the state to identify at-risk properties and develop targeted strategies to preserve long-term affordability for current residents.
+Our work ensures that vulnerable renters, including seniors, families, and people with special needs, can remain in safe, stable housing.

 *Database access is limited to local governments and nonprofit housing partners upon request.
 Contact info@chpc.net to review our Preservation Database Access Policy.
 For all other questions regarding at-risk affordable housing in your region, please contact Danielle M. Mazzella at dmazzella@chpc.net.